Manresa: Jewish history

-In the 12th century Manresa was said to have contained 500 Jewish families, most of whom lived in a narrow lane called "Grau dels Jueus," near the town hall; their cemetery, still called "Fossana dels Jueus," was outside the city.
+In the 12th century Manresa was said to have contained 500 Jewish families, most of whom lived in a narrow lane called "Grau dels Jueus", near the town hall, where recently a jewish bath has been discovered; their cemetery, still called "Fossana dels Jueus," was outside the city.
 In the 13th and 14th centuries the Jews there were engaged in manufacturing, trading, money-lending, and in the cultivation of their vineyards and estates.

 The hostility of the Christians towards the Jews, which prevailed throughout Catalonia, was also manifested in Manresa.
 In 1325 the Christian inhabitants of the town tried to prevent the Jews from baking their Passover bread, so that the latter were obliged to appeal to the King for protection.
 The Jews in Manresa did not escape the general persecution of 1391, and many of them professed to accept Christianity.